justwasm/crush/shellmode.md

 ### Persistence model

-Each shell command is persisted as a **single User message** with three parts:
+Each bash command is persisted as a **single User message** with three parts:

 ```
 User